mnfgul/udacity-c2-image-filter/README.md

 #### (ADVANCED) Refactor Data Models
 Try adding a second OpenCV filter script and add an addtional parameter to select which filter to use as a POST parameter

+#### (ADVANCED) Refactor Data Models
+Try adding a second OpenCV filter script and add an addtional parameter to select which filter to use as a POST parameter